redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 `
 ```

-So we keep a single type of `Post` since the data contained within is the same, and either SDL file will return this same data type.
+So we keep a single type of `Post` since the data contained within it is the same, and either SDL file will return this same data type.
 We can remove the mutations from the `posts` SDL since the general public will not need to access those.
-We move create, update and delete muations to the new `adminPosts` SDL, and rename the two queries from `posts` to `adminPosts` and `post` to `adminPost`.
+We move create, update and delete mutations to the new `adminPosts` SDL, and rename the two queries from `posts` to `adminPosts` and `post` to `adminPost`.
 In case you didn't know: every query/mutation must have a unique name across your entire application!

 In `adminPosts` we've updated the queries to use `@requireAuth` instead of `@skipAuth`.
 Now that we have dedicated queries for our admin pages, we can lock them down to only allow access when authenticated.